 Carpenter ants can be difficult to get rid of and even if you are a fairly clean person, you may find these ants invading your home for no apparent reason.
 While there are many removal guides on the internet, this one will outline the exact steps needed to kill them and will teach you how to get rid of carpenter ants quickly!
 While all pest problems are usually frustrating, a carpenter ant invasion can have fairly disastrous effects as they have the ability to burrow through wood which sometimes even weakens the structural integrity of your home.
 Besides that, ignoring the problem may allow them to grow in numbers which can have other long term affects that you definitely want to avoid at all costs.
-Firstly, remember that although ant traps do work, in this DIY guide we are going to focus on a few natural tips to kill these pests.
-If you are insistent on purchasing one, make sure it has been specifically designed for these types of ants and remember that they may be dangerous for your pets and family.
-I highly recommend that you try natural methods first as we will discuss.
+In this DIY guide we are going to focus on a few natural tips and look at a few other options to kill these pests.
+If you decide to go the ant trap route, make sure you use one that has been specifically designed for these types of ants and remember to keep your pets away from them.
+Let’s have a look at our options for controlling these insects.

 A Few Facts About Carpenter Ants